Welding-aluminum

 Heat Treatment of non weldable Aluminum Alloys

-To put some order in the above we should first understand the structure of hardenable Aluminum Alloys.
+To put some order in the above and to appreciate why Welding-aluminum is not always feasible, we should first understand the structure of hardenable Aluminum Alloys.
 In very simple terms, Aluminum Alloys of Type 2xxx include about 5% of copper which confers special properties to the material.

 A property called diffusion provides the driving force for displacing copper atoms into the matrix (the mass) of aluminum, so that the density of copper atoms, given sufficient time, is homogeneous or equal in each and every point.